IDB-apps/PrivacyPolicy/index.md

 <br><br><br>
 ## Article 3 -CONTACT:

 <em>The Party responsible for the processing of your personal data is as follows: IDBmobile.
-The Data Controller may be contacted as follows:
+The Data Controller may be contacted as follows</em>:

 apps.idbgroup@gmail.com

-The Data Controller and operator of the Mobile App are one and the same.
+<em>The Data Controller and operator of the Mobile App are one and the same.
 </em>
 <br><br><br>
 ## Article 4 - LOCATION: